 and charge PC

 .
 Society loses because a higher price is paid and less is produced.
 (Review the monopoly discussion in Market Structures Part I – Perfect Competition and Monopoly

 for an explanation of why monopolies produce QC

 .)
 But how will the reduction in output to QC

 Countries can ban together to form a cartel.
 OPEC, (Oil Producing and Exporting Countries) is the best-known cartel.
-OPEC’s 12 members are listed in the box.
+OPEC's 11 members are listed in the box below.
 OPEC was established in 1960 to set production limits and control the price of petroleum.
 It was very successful in the 1970s, but since then members have frequently violated their agreement.
 Usually it is when crude oil prices drop, or political tensions increase.
 Qatar had been a member of OPEC since 1961, but left the cartel in January 2019.
 It is unlikely Qatar would have resigned if it were not for some political pressure and the desire to increase its production of natural gas and crude oil.